 - Chemical suppliers who can advise on the impacts of chemical health hazards and PPE.

-Whether you are carrying out a risk assessment on your flammable liquid’s stores, or developing a mixing or decanting procedure, there is a huge body of written work that can be referenced.
-We suggest the following:
+Whether you are carrying out a risk assessment on your flammable liquids stores or developing a decanting procedure, there is a huge body of written work that can be referenced.

 - WHS Regulators — the websites of Safe Work Australia and the state WHS Regulators have a library of written resources including approved Codes of Practices, official guidance materials, newsletters, and web content (eg, accident reports, safety alerts).

 - Industry associations— industry associations often develop their own industry standards and safety guidelines.